MitchLeff/Quicksilver-Project/Quicksilver_Project/quicksilver_m4_readme.txt

 	- Shrink/Grow: Left Alt / Right Bumper Gamepad Button
 	- Crouch: C / Leftstick click in (This is toggle button.
 Character will remain crouched until button is pushed again)
 	- Activate Ragdoll: K / Rightstick click in (This is a toggle button.
 Chracter will remain a Ragdoll until button is pushed again)
+	- Start: Escape / Start Gamepad Button.
+Opens the pause menu or used for other functions in game.

 - Viewing Requirements:
+On game load, you should see the title scene.
+The name of the game and the team will appear on the bottom as a HUD overlay.
+The characer should be able to be controlled by the player.

+First, go to the Credits and walk in front of it.
+It should immediately load the credits scene.
+Note that the credits will begin scrolling up vertically.
+All the requried information will be present and there will be images to help add flavor to the credits.
+Waiting until the credits end will load the game back into the title screen.
+Otherwise, pressing start will also return the player to the title screen.

+Second, once back in the title screen, walk towards the New Game door.
+Stepping in front of it will immediately load the main level of the game.
+The player can also reach the main level of the game by going to the Level Select door.
+This door will bring up an overlay menu with options for Level 1, Level 2, or Main Menu.
+Selecting Level 1 or 2 will load the same main level.
+Pressing Main Menu will load the title screen again.

+Third, once the main level is loaded, the player can now begin the game.
+Pressing Start at this point will open up the Pause Menu.
+This menu will have options to resume, restart level, or go back to the main menu.
+Once more, feel free to experiment with the different options.

+Fourth, during the main level, pressing shoot will release the energy bullet particle system.
+Note that it contains several different systems, and on collision, it will burst into an explosion of electricity.

+Fifth, find two of the wandering enemeies in the stage (either the large purple brute at the end or the white ninja in the beginning).
+Using the Shoot button, fight the enemies with the energy projectile.
+The enemies currently both take two hits to die.
+After the first hit, note that the enemies will start smoking and have flames sprout.
+This is the second particle system.
+Note how it persists in the enemies damaged state and uses the various particle system qualities requested by the assignment.
+Shooting the enemy again will cause it to die.
+On death the particle system will turn off.

 ##### Unity Scene #####